benaxline/EC327_FinalProject_SmartSnake/README.md

 This project is utilizes Python's object-oriented programming.
 It also uses Pygame as the user interface.
 The program consists of five python classes: Apple, Game, Trivia, Math, and Snake.
 Each class handles their respective objects.
 The Apple class handles the creation of the apple the snake eats, the Game class handles the innerworkings of the game, the Snake class handles the attributes of the snake, the math and trivia classes handle the math and trivia modes, respectfully.

-For more information on the project, please go to
+For more information on the project, please go to the documentation folder

 ## How to Play: